Octember/block-spot/CURSOR_MEMORY.md

   - Automatically attaches to `.overflow-x-auto` container
   - Provides `useHorizontalScroll` hook for consuming components
 - Usage: Wraps calendar components that need access to horizontal scroll position

+# Block Spot App Development Notes

+## Payment System

+### 2023-08-17: Added Price Breakdown to Payment Rules

+Added a detailed price breakdown structure to the `runPaymentRules` function to provide user-facing information about how costs are calculated.
+This allows frontend components to display a detailed breakdown of charges.

+Key changes:
+- Added `PriceBreakdown` and `PriceBreakdownItem` types to `src/schedule/operations/payment-rules.ts`
+- Updated return type of `runPaymentRules` to include the breakdown
+- Modified the implementation to track each pricing component separately
+- Updated calling functions to handle the new return values

+The `priceBreakdown` object includes:
+- Base rate information
+- Fees (flat fees, etc.)
+- Discounts applied
+- Multipliers used
+- Subtotal and final total

+### 2023-08-17 Update: Made Price Breakdown Optional

+Updated the `runPaymentRules` function to make the price breakdown optional:
+- Changed return type to have `priceBreakdown?` as an optional property
+- Only returns price breakdown when there are applicable rules that affected the price
+- Removed default empty breakdown objects
+- This makes the API more efficient by not returning empty structures when they're not needed

+#### PaymentRule Entity Structure
+The `PaymentRule` entity in the system:
+- Has a `ruleType` that can be: BASE_RATE, MULTIPLIER, DISCOUNT, FLAT_FEE
+- Includes pricing information like `pricePerPeriod`, `periodMinutes`, `multiplier`, etc.
+- Can be targeted to specific spaces via `spaceIds`
+- Includes time constraints like `startTime`, `endTime`, and `daysOfWeek`
+- Is prioritized via a `priority` field (lower = applied first)

+The payment calculation handles different rule types in sequence, with BASE_RATE establishing the initial price, then applying multipliers, discounts, and fees in order of priority.